Covid 19 coronavirus: New Hawke's Bay case travelled internationally

 McElnay said there was still a strong link to overseas travel, with just over half of the cases reporting overseas travel.

-About one per cent of cases were due to community transmission.
+About 1 per cent of cases were due to community transmission.

 A new case definition for testing would be issued, she said.